The trainee scheme was my big break, an opportunity to use the passion I have to make change happen.”

 This is not a graduate scheme, so trainees do not need to have a degree (or other qualifications), nor do they need to have worked for a charity before.
 Our scheme is unique in what we offer and look for in a trainee, with passion and enthusiasm for fighting against inequality being more important to us than qualifications and work experience.

 We have trainee positions in our Engagement, Equalities, Finance and Impact teams.
 The trainees work on different projects, supporting a range of activities, from research to event planning, and from digital communications to public engagement.
 During their time on the scheme, trainees can expect to get a good understanding of how a large aid and development organisation works, and have the opportunity to develop general skills, such as project management, writing, communication and research, as well as learn specifically about what Oxfam works on.
 In return, trainees are expected to share their ideas, insight and skills with our teams.

 Our trainees are paid above the living wage and the recruitment is conducted in a way, we hope, makes the opportunity accessible to all, regardless of their background.
-We currently take four or five trainees per year (based in Oxford, Manchester and Glasgow) and recruit for the scheme at two moments in the year.
+We currently take four trainees per year (based in Oxford or Manchester).

 Frequently asked questions